Reaching the Limits: Exploring the Highest Magnification Achievable with a Light Microscope

 - NA is the numerical aperture of the objective lens

 The numerical aperture (NA) is a measure of the lens's ability to gather light.
 A higher NA means a smaller minimum resolvable distance (d) and thus, better resolution.
-On the flip side, even with the highest NA lenses available, the diffraction limit imposed by the wavelength of light remains a fundamental barrier Worth keeping that in mind..
+Even so, even with the highest NA lenses available, the diffraction limit imposed by the wavelength of light remains a fundamental barrier Which is the point..

 Practical Limitations and Achieving High Magnification